magnars/stasis/README.md

 #### Exporting the pages

-To export pages, just give Stasis some pages and a target directory:
+To export, just give Stasis some pages and a target directory:

 ```clj
 (defn export []